Miriam Stockley: 2000s

 Stockley is featured as a member of the choir for The Fellowship of the Ring.
 Her cover version of the Rose Royce song "Wishing on a Star", feature on The 10th Kingdom.

 In 2004, Yamaha released Vocaloid software that allows people to synthetically create background vocals.
 One of the three available voices from the studio Zero-G released for the first edition of the software is based on material recorded by Stockley.

 In December 2006, Stockley contributed as a solo vocalist and as a co-vocalist with Mike Oldfield at the German Night of the Proms tour, consisting of 18 concerts.
 She also released her third solo album, a collection of rearranged classical standards entitled Eternal, in 2006.

 In 2006, she joined Richard Gannaway and Jay Oliver as a primary member of the world music group AO Music (also known as AO).
 She first appeared on the album "Twirl", released 17 February 2009 on the group's indie label Arcturian Gate (debuted on international music charts at No. 5).
 Twirl contained the song "On Jai Ya"; a piece composed as Olympic theme music (2008) at the request of the Beijing Olympic Committee.
 Ultimately, the song was not selected and later chosen as soundtrack music for the 2011 promotional trailer "Project Peace on Earth".
 Twirl was released to an international audience in 2009 with Stockley as the group's main vocalist.

 In June 2009, she, Richard Gannaway and Jay Oliver composed and produced the song "Gaiya Lo Mane" as theme music for the Give Kids the World Foundation.

 In February 2011 Arcturian Gate released the AO Music's third album ...and Love Rages on!, where Stockley's voice is joined by children's choral ensembles from Beijing, Tbilisi, Johannesburg, Asheville and Orlando (charted at No. 2 internationally and awarded Zone Music Reporter's "Best World Album of 2011").
-With the release of "...and Love Rages on!", Miriam and AO Music aligned with HavServe under GlobalGiving to build sustainable villages for the children of Haiti who were displaced by an earthquake in 2010.
+With the release of the song "...and Love Rages on!", Stockley and AO Music aligned with HavServe under GlobalGiving to build sustainable villages for children in Haiti who were displaced by an earthquake in 2010.
 On 28 March 2011, she was invited to give a private performance for the Education Without Borders International conference in Dubai.

 In March 2013 the AO Music group released Hokulea, which charted #3 internationally and sustained top 20 ranking (Zone Music Reporter) for five consecutive months.
-With the release of "Hokulea" AO Music officially established themselves as 100% non-profit through AO Foundation International, supporting several world organizations that attend to disadvantaged children.
-Stockley was also credited on the Hokulea co-producer.
+With the release of Hokulea AO Music established themselves as 100% non-profit through AO Foundation International, supporting several worldwide organizations that attend to disadvantaged children.
+Stockley was also credited as the album's co-producer.

 Personal life

-Stockley is married to Rod Houison, and the couple live in Orlando, Florida, United States.
-They have two children, Carly Houison and Leigh Brandon Houison.
+Stockley is married to musician, producer, and sound engineer Rod Houison, and the couple live in Orlando, Florida.
+They have two children.